Indians abroad celebrate 73rd Republic Day; greetings pour in from leaders across the world | Politics

 In Washington, White House Press Secretary Jen Psaki said the partnership between India and the United States is rooted in their shared responsibility to uphold democratic values.

-''We join India, the world's largest democracy, in honoring Republic Day, the day that marks the adoption of India's Constitution,'' she told reporters at her daily news conference on Tuesday.
+''We join India, the world's largest democracy, in honouring Republic Day, the day that marks the adoption of India's Constitution,'' she told reporters at her daily news conference on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)